jwl25b/Deep-Learning-Final-Project/README.md

 # Deep-Learning-Final-Project
-This is the final project for CS-GY 6953 / ECE-GY 7123
+This is the final project for CS-GY 6953 / ECE-GY 7123 in Fall 2023